lujiefsi/lujiefsi.github.io/_pages/about.md

 # About Me 👋

 I am an Associate Professor at the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
-My research focuses on the **reliability and security of cloud systems**.
-I combine program analysis and log analysis with LLM-based agents to detect, diagnose, and mitigate vulnerabilities and failures in cloud software and infrastructure.
+My research focuses on **software and systems security**, particularly the security and reliability of cloud systems.
+I apply program analysis and log analysis, and more recently explore LLM-based agents, to detect and diagnose vulnerabilities and failures in complex software systems and cloud infrastructure.

 ## News 📰
 <div class="news-container">